 Professor Teo’s work has fundamentally contributed to global understanding of cancer risk factors and genetics amongst the Asian community.
 This will help inform better cancer screening guidelines and treatment worldwide.
 It gives me great pleasure to confer this award to Professor Teo on behalf of HM The Queen.

 The New Year’s Honours List recognises the achievements of a wide range of extraordinary people across the UK and the world.
-Professor Teo is the sole Malaysian out of 221 distinguished individuals who are awarded the Honorary OBE in the 2018 New Year’s Honours List.
+Professor Teo is the sole Malaysian out of 221 distinguished individuals awarded the honorary OBE in the New Year’s (2018) Honours List.